openshift-labs/lab-developing-with-odo/workshop/content/180-odo-preferences.md

 The preference parameters are defined as follows:

-**NamePrefix** - Default prefix is the current directory name.
+**NamePrefix** - The default prefix is the current directory name.
 Use this value to set a default name prefix

 **Timeout** - Timeout (in seconds) for OpenShift server connection check

-**UpdateNotification** - Controls if an update notification is shown or not (true or false)
+**UpdateNotification** - Controls if an update notification is shown or not

 Like most of the configuration that modifies the behavior of a CLI, preferences can be set or unset.